dbursztynowski/5g-taskforce/README.md

-### 5G network based on Gradiant Helm charts for UERANSIM+Open5GS in Raspberry Pi K3s cluster
+### 5G network based on Gradiant Helm charts for UERANSIM+Open5GS in a Raspberry Pi K3s cluster

 # Contents